emiliebarnard/pokemon-in-python/index.md

 `https://pokeapi.co/api/v2/pokeathlon-stat/{id or name}/`

-where `id` is an integer (`1` as the lowest option and `5` as the highest option) and `name` is a string referring to the name of the *Pokéatholon Stats*
+where `id` is an integer (`1` as the lowest option and `5` as the highest option) and `name` is a string referring to the name of the *Pokéatholon stats*

 #### Examples

-The following Python code retreives JSON data for the Pokéatholon Stat *jump* and stores it into a dictionary with the following keys:
+The following Python code retreives JSON data for the Pokéatholon stat *jump* and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |